ApiLogicServer/Docs/docs/Sample-AI.md

 ApiLogicServer add-auth --project_name=. --db_url=auth
 ```

 Users will now need to sign in to use the Admin App.
-Security also provide row-level authoriation - here, we ensure that inactive accounts are hidden:
+Security also provide row-level authorization - here, we ensure that inactive accounts are hidden:

 ```python
 Grant(  on_entity = models.Customer,